trevcaru/psyvis-ml/README.md

 model-evaluation harness, and interoperating with psignifit for cross-checking fits is an explicit later goal.

-The differentiator of `psyvis-ml` is the packaging, not the fitting math.
-It is a reproducible sweep engine, a set of measurement suites, and human-reference overlays that point this machinery at models.
+`psyvis-ml` is a reproducible sweep engine, a set of measurement suites, and human-reference overlays that point this machinery at models.

 ## License